 But, a roof prism optic wouldn't mean much if the process wasn't complete with PC-3 Phase Coating technology.
 What is it?
 It's a special coating that gets applied to the prism to improve contrast and resolution.

-Ultra Wide Band Coating tech is exclusive to Bushnell.
-It consists of applying 60 layers of coating on the prism assembly to ensure maximum light transmission for the brightest picture you can possibly achieve.
+Since Bushnell is going all out on glass, I like that they also included their exclusive Ultra Wide Band Coating.
+It consists of applying 60 layers of prism assembly coatings to boost maximum light transmission for the brightest sight picture you can possibly have.

-It’s a high power monocular with 10x magnification and a 42 mm objective lens, and it’s half the weight and half the price of a 10×42 binocular with the same features.
-Regardless, it’s more expensive than other monoculars on the market as you’re paying for the significant improvement in image quality and the security of buying from a well-known trusted brand backed with their Ironclad warranty.
+Additional features include the twist-up eyecups, a Picatinny rail, and a carry clip.
+It's a high power monocular with 10x magnification and a 42 mm objective lens, and it's half the weight and half the cost of a 10x42 binocular with the same features.

-Leica Monovid 8X20 Review - Best Monocular for Surveillance
+5. Leica Monovid 8X20 Review - Best for Surveillance

-We promised we’d throw in a high-end monocular from a premium brand for you serious buyers out there looking for the highest scope quality possible.
-What better brand could we pick than Leica?
-The Monovid 8×20 may be small, but its big reputation precedes itself.
-With a price tag that is more than quadruple what we’re seeing in the lineup, is the Monovid all that it's cracked up to be?
+Leica.
+I promised premium, and have delivered it with the Monovid 8x20.
+It may be small, but its big reputation precedes itself.
+With a cost that is more than quadruple compared to alternatives, is the Monovid all that it's cracked up to be?